elijahondiek/katiba360-backend/docs/gaps-analysis.md

   - ✅ Constitution data now complete with all 18 chapters (12,675 lines)
   - ✅ Well-structured JSON format with proper hierarchy
   - ✅ Articles, clauses, and sub-clauses properly organized
+  - ✅ Bill of Rights (Chapter 4) enhanced with parts structure
+  - ✅ Search engine updated to handle chapters with parts
 - **Still Missing**:
   - ❌ Data validation scripts to verify completeness against official source
   - ❌ Versioning or update mechanism for constitution content